 The Andromeda Galaxy has often been featured in works of fiction.
 Some authors kept referring to it as the Andromeda Nebula in their works long after the 1920s.
 They include science fiction author Jack Vance, who always called it a nebula in his novels, and Ivan Yefremov, the author of Andromeda Nebula (1957).

-The Andromeda Galaxy is pretty easy to find as it lies between two prominent asterisms, the W in Cassiopeia and the Great Square of Pegasus.
-The bright stars in the constellation Andromeda form a chain that starts with Alpheratz, the northernmost star in the Great Square of Pegasus, and leads first to Delta Andromedae, then to Mirach, and finally to Almach, the star nearest to Cassiopeia.
+The Andromeda Galaxy is pretty easy to find as it lies between two prominent asterisms, the W of Cassiopeia and the Great Square of Pegasus.
+The bright stars in the constellation Andromeda form a chain that starts with Alpheratz, the northernmost star in the Great Square, and leads first to Delta Andromedae, then to Mirach, and finally to Almach, the star nearest to Cassiopeia.

 Messier 31 can be found 8 degrees to the northwest of the middle star, Mirach.
 The galaxy is visible to the naked eye and appears as a hazy patch of light even in less than ideal observing conditions.